 I recently went on a road trip through Transylvania, the northwestern region of Romania.
-While this is just one specific slice of Romania, it gave me a great impression of the country.
+While I visited just this part of Romania, it gave me a great impression of the country.
 If you’ve not heard much about it, you might wonder if Romania is worth visiting.

-Romania still seems to be a bit of an underdog among European travel destinations.
+Among European travel destinations, Romania still seems to be quite overlooked.
 Some people wonder if it’s safe to go or if Romania is worth visiting at all.
-But let me tell you: if it isn’t on your travel list it absolutely needs to be.
+But let me tell you: if it isn’t on your travel list, it absolutely needs to be!

 1. Romania defies preconceptions

 I thought I knew pretty well what to expect of Romania.
 I pictured a deeply melancholic country: one with sad farmers with calloused hands plowing the fields, or with endless dreary communist-era buildings stacked like dominoes along cracked concrete roads.

-It might seem silly, but until you’ve actually visited you’re often still relying on stereotypical images, and I think in northern Europe these are probably the first and only images that pop up.
+It might seem silly to mention, but until you’ve actually visited you’re often still relying on stereotypical images, and I think in northern Europe these are probably the first and only images that pop up.

-If things had been all gloomy and gray in that classic Eastern European sort of way, that would have certainly been interesting (I hear the capital can be like that at times).
+If things had been all gloomy and gray in that older Eastern European sort of way, that would have certainly been interesting.
 But I didn’t expect Romania to be also so full of vibrant colors, beautiful castles, hip cafes and restaurants, and so much charm.

 2. It’s a crazy patchwork of history